Best Cities in Europe For Solo Female Travelers

 Munich in Germany

-Munich is one of the prettiest cities in Germany – not crazy, stylish, or hip, but pretty.
+Munich is one of Germany’s prettiest cities – not crazy, stylish, or hip, but pretty.
 I love Munich as a solo travel destination.

 Bavaria´s capital is clean, fancy, and neat, and the public transportation is superb.
 Okay, it is quite expensive by German standards, but you do get a lot for your money.